Site Visit / By Shera Nuss / September 20, 2012

 Site Visit: Closet to Wine Bar w/ Ecostruct LLC

-“Jon [of ecostruct LLC] is very professional, contactable (important!) and has great suggestions.
-[We] would definitely recommend his team.”
+Our contractor was very professional, contactable (important!), and has great suggestions.
+[We] would definitely recommend his team.

 Here’s a look at the project from start to finish.

-Here is the photo the homeowners posted to Sweeten showing their double-door, under-stair closet space.
+Here is the photo the homeowners included when they posted their project to Sweeten showing their double-door, under-stair closet space.
 The closet would be just the right fit for a wine cooler, cabinet, and wall-mounted shelving.

-The work began last month when the ecostruct team cleared out the space, giving it smooth walls, fresh paint, and wired new lighting for the bar.
+The work began last month when their contractor cleared out the space, giving it smooth walls, fresh paint, and wired new lighting for the bar.

 The next step was to assemble and install the small cabinet and wine-cooler.
 The homeowners chose this cabinet from the Martha Stewart collection available at Home Depot; the style is Weston in Persian Grey.